 The quota of women is 58% and within the management team; including the executive board, the quota is 50%.
 Diversity is very important to us because we believe in enrichment through diversity.
 So, we are also heterogeneous in our teams when it comes to age, gender or origin.

 If you have the courage and make yourself visible, you can shape many things yourself and become involved in the most diverse areas.

-Whether it's Alex (Designer/RZ) introducing us to the world of gaming with a passionate keynote and showing even the sceptics that the cliché of the nerd in front of the game console is long outdated.
-Or when Nina (Design) demonstrates the latest life-hacks on how we can make our everyday lives more sustainable.
-Or when Anna turns the topic of her Master's thesis into the theme of a networking evening – we are a group of doers who love to try out new things, gain perspective together, share our knowledge and passions, and pursue ideas together.
+Whether it's Alex (DTP Operator) introducing us to the world of gaming with a passionate keynote and showing even the sceptics that the cliché of the nerd in front of the game console is long outdated.
+Or when Nina (Designer Design Development) demonstrates the latest life-hacks on how we can make our everyday lives more sustainable.
+Or when Anna (Working Student Market Research) turns the topic of her Master's thesis into the theme of a networking evening – we are a group of doers who love to try out new things, gain perspective together, share our knowledge and passions, and pursue ideas together.